cjrd/selfaugment/README.md

 The most critical part of this is entering your checkpoint names in order of each fold under config.checkpoints.

 Loss can be rotation, icl, icl_and_rotation.
-If you are doing icl_and_rotation, then you will need to normalize the loss_weights in loss_weight dict so that each loss is 1/(avg loss across k-folds) for each type of loss.
+If you are doing icl_and_rotation, then you will need to normalize the loss_weights in loss_weight dict so that each loss is 1/(avg loss across k-folds) for each type of loss, I would just use the loss that was in wandb (rot train loss, and ICL loss from pretraining).
 Finally, you are trying to maximize negative loss with Ray, so a negative weighting in the loss weights means that the loss with that weight will be maximized.

 # Retrain using new augmentations found by SelfAug.